TomUszyn/pands-mywork/README.md

 The repository is organized into the following directories:

 - `week1`: Introduction.
-Setting up environment such as VS Code, Git and GitHub and Anaconda.
+Actually this is not a directory.
+I just setting up environment such as VS Code, Git and GitHub and Anaconda.
 - `week2`: Statements.
 This topic cover what program is and write a simple code.
 - `week3`: Variables.
 This topic cover the different types of variables, sample of the Math module and basic strings    manipulating.
 - `week4`: Controlling the flow.
 This topic cover if statements and while and for loops.